fivetanley/swap-store/README.md

-Swap Adapter
+Swap Store
 ============

-The Swap Adapter allows you to use two different adapters in conjunction with each other.
+The Swap Store allows you to use two different adapters in conjunction with each other.

 For instance: Say you want to use Ryan Florence's